App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-The amount of time it takes to refinance your student loans depends on the lender and other factors, but it generally takes a couple of weeks.
+The amount of time it takes to refinance your student loans depends on the lender,, but it generally takes a couple of weeks.
 If the refinancing lender needs additional documentation, it may delay the process and you may wait between one and two months.
 Student loan refinancing can help student loan borrowers qualify for a lower interest rate, which can ultimately mean paying less in interest.
 Read on to learn more about how to pay off student loans, how to figure out who to pick for refinancing your loans, and how long that process takes.

 What Is the Student Loan Refinance Process?